pwyf/ati/2018/agencies/france-afd.md

 Within the finance and budget component, France-AFD scores only for disbursement and expenditures as well as commitments.
 Project budgets are sometimes published but no project budget documents or capital spend information is being made available.
 Neither a forward-looking total organisation budget nor disaggregated budgets are provided.

-For the performance component, AFD publishes only objectives in IATI.
+For the performance component, AFD publishes only objectives to the IATI registry.
 They do not receive points for any of the other indicators.
 Pre-project impact appraisals as well as reviews and evaluations are sometimes published whereas results are not being made available at all.

 ---